ibm-cloud-docs/hpc-ibm-spectrumlsf/setting-lsf-cluster.md

     ![Two worker nodes](images/autoscaling.png){: caption="Five worker nodes added"}

-5. The difference of nodes created by the auto scaling function are destroyed automatically after 10 minutes of not being used.
+5. The difference of nodes that are created by the auto scaling function are destroyed automatically after 10 minutes of not being used.

 ## Set up hybrid connectivity (Optional)
 {: #optional-hybrid-connectivity}